 A first example of a ‘queer technology’ used for monitoring marine plastic pollution.
 This modified sieve was developed from a former pipette tip container and could be used when counting plastics in beach surveys.
 A central tenet of queer theory is that people and things are constantly changing in the context of their relations.
 How might our science change if instead of reporting numbers of ‘isolated’ plastics, we reported them as concentration of plastics/ number of organisms or type of shoreline material (e.g. Thinking of possibilities towards measuring risks for contaminant absorption or towards place in science)?
 To do so, this sieve doubles as a container to hold organic materials for later analysis while plastics float to the top.
 Flower tape included for purposes of camp.

-The Queer Science Reading Group began in September 2017 and operates out of Civic Lab for Environmental Action Research (CLEAR), a feminist and anti-colonial marine science lab in the Department of Geography at Memorial University.
-The group includes undergraduate students, staff, and faculty, and is open to people of all disciplines and institutions.
-Current members include those with backgrounds in biology, medicine, Science and Technology Studies, urban planning, philosophy and more.
-If you are interested in joining the Queer Science Listserv, please contact Alex Zahara at firstname.lastname@example.org.
+The Queer Science Reading Group ran from September 2017 to August 2018 and was initially operated out of Civic Lab for Environmental Action Research (CLEAR), a feminist and anti-colonial marine science lab in the Department of Geography at Memorial University.
+The group included undergraduate students, staff, and faculty, from a variety of disciplines and institutions.
+Members have included those with backgrounds in biology, medicine, Science and Technology Studies, urban planning, philosophy and more.
+If you are interested in running the Queer Science Listserv, please contact Alex Zahara at email@example.com.
 All genders and sexualities are welcome.

 Fall 2017 Reading list:

 - Week 1: Brian Lobel, Caroline Ward, & Erinma Ochu.
 ‘Make Your Personal Queer Science Manifesto!’
 Science: Not Just for Scientists.

 - Week 2: Queered Science Blog posts by Vivian Underhill via Autostraddle